snlab/alto-spce/README.md

 For example, if you start your ODL controller from `/root/distribution-karaf-0.4.0-SNAPSHOT/bin/karaf`, you can use the command `./deploy.sh /root/distribution-karaf-0.4.0-SNAP`.

+> **NOTE:** If you have checked out the latest commit in master branch, you will need a `karaf-0.4.1-SNAPSHOT` distribution rather than `karaf-0.4.0-SNAPSHOT`.

 And then, you can check whether the features of alto-spce are loaded in your karaf shell as follows:

 ```